stts-se/tillstudpub/audio_streaming/README.md

 For now, we are just saving the audio data as-is, in a "raw" file.
 If you know what settings were used to record the raw audio data, you can play it back using the `play` command (on Linux), or using the import dialog in Audacity, for example.

-The audio settings (and other metadata) is saved in the JSON file accompanying each raw file.
+The audio settings (and other metadata) are saved in the JSON file accompanying each raw file.

 In the future, we will use these settings to have the server save the audio with a wav header.
 We haven't figured out the details about this yet, but there are libraries for this, so it should be fairly straightforward.